Shmigolk/rick-morty_testApp/README.md

 This app gets data from [Rick and Morty API](https://rickandmortyapi.com/) and render it on the screen.
 There are more than 800 characters provided by this API.
-To prevent overloading this API provides pagination and filtering.
+This API provides pagination and filtering.
 You can filter characters by name, status (dead/alive) and gender.

 ![img_2.png](img_2.png)